Adillwma/QuantumHarmonics/README.md

    V(r) = -\frac{k \cdot e^2}{r} \tag{13SORT!!}
    $$

-   .
-This corresponds to the s orbital, which is spherically symmetric.
+   For those familliar with the orbital shell model, this corresponds to the s orbital, which is spherically symmetric.
 The potential is solely determined by the attractive Coulomb interaction between the electron and the nucleus.

-2. **$l > 0$ (p, d, f orbitals, etc.)**:
-   For $l > 0$, the term $l(l+1)/r^2$ becomes non-zero.
-This term contributes an additional repulsive component to the potential.
-As $l$ increases, this repulsive centrifugal potential becomes stronger.
-This reflects the fact that electrons in higher angular momentum states experience a stronger "centrifugal force" due to their higher orbital angular momentum.

-   - For $l = 1$ (p orbitals), the term becomes $1/r^2$, providing an additional repulsive contribution to the potential.
-   - For $l = 2$ (d orbitals), the term becomes $2/r^2$, which is stronger than for $l = 1$ and contributes even more repulsion.
-   - This trend continues for higher $l$ values, with the repulsion becoming more significant as $l$ increases.

-Overall, for higher values of $l$, the potential energy becomes more repulsive at shorter distances compared to the $l = 0$ case, reflecting the increased centrifugal effect due to the higher angular momentum of the electron.
-This behavior is characteristic of the different shapes of orbitals associated with different values of $l$ in atomic systems.

 <div align="center">